NA-MIC/ProjectWeek/PW29_2018_London_Canada/Projects/UsingExtensions/README.md

 <!--Describe progress and next steps in a few bullet points as you are making progress.-->

 # Illustrations
+Inputs to the module are an ultrasound image with a point on the shaft and a point on the tip:
 ![Inputs to the module are an ultrasound image with a point on the shaft and a point on the tip](Inputs.jpg)

+Outputs to the module are a mask that can be used for supervised machine learning:
 ![Outputs to the module are a mask that can be used for supervised machine learning](Outputs.jpg)

+TODO: Occasionally the VolumeClip does not fill the entire model:
 ![TODO: Occasionally the VolumeClip does not fill the entire model](ClipError.jpg)

 <!--Add pictures and links to videos that demonstrate what has been accomplished.-->